 Where is Bhutan you may ask?
-Hidden away within the Eastern Himalayas between India, China and Tibet, with its unique attractions now gaining worldwide attention following the royal visit by the Duke and Duchess of Cambridge in the spring of 2016.
+Hidden away within the Eastern Himalayas between India and China, with its unique attractions now gaining worldwide attention following the royal visit by the Duke and Duchess of Cambridge in the spring of 2016.

 Bhutan is the size of Switzerland but very sparsely inhabited, with spectacular soaring mountains, dense forests, tropical valleys, imposing architecture, an exhilarating religion, fascinating art, and above all else – inhabited by, perhaps, the nicest people the world over.

 If this isn’t enough, then consider this: there is virtually no violent crime; beggars are unheard of; and even the dogs are free and loved by all, so not one snarls or barks or bites.
 Add this all together and perhaps you will begin to understand why so many travellers have referred to Bhutan as their true slice of Shangri-La.
 Yes, heaven on earth.

 The Bhutanese are fiercely independent, have never been colonised and are extremely proud of their traditions.
 They are a deep thinking, soul-loving people who have to work very hard to maintain their peaceful lifestyle and enjoy their cultural and spiritual heritage.
 They are also exceptionally hospitable, warm, and welcoming of westerners, but see themselves as different and intend to remain so.
 “Gross National Happiness” (GNH) was a quote coined by the 4th King Jigme Singye Wangchuk, and is an operating concept of governance of Bhutan.
 You will gain a glimpse of all of this by watching our .